While this is the time to give, many others are trying to take away.

 1. Get more messages.
 Your bank is happy to text or email you after every transaction — they’re just as eager to avoid fraud as you are.
 You can easily ignore these messages when you know you’ve made the transaction yourself, but if someone is trying to access your account, that message could save you thousands.

 2. Get “two-step authentication.”
 Also known as “second-factor authentication,” these are just fancy terms for a simple concept: to log into an online account, you not only type in a password, but your cellphone receives another password via text message.
-While it’s an extra step, it makes it nearly impossible for someone to hack into your online bank or credit card account.
+While it’s an extra step, it makes it nearly impossible for someone to hack into your online bank account.
 It’s easy to do, and most banks offer it.
 (Bank of America, for instance, has SafePass.)

 3. Get credit monitoring.
 For a few dollars a month, these services give you peace of mind, because they’ll notify you when a cyber-criminal is trying to mess with you.
 Lifelock is the best known of these, but IdentityIQ is among the cheapest.